fortran-lang/stdlib/doc/specs/stdlib_hashmaps.md

 ##### Description

-Returns all the keys presented in a map.
+Returns all the keys contained in a map.

 ##### Syntax